Mkp-7/mta-ace-intelligence-platform/README.md

 **🤖 Analyst Copilot**
 A plain-English chat interface where any leader can ask questions about rider sentiment and get answers backed by real data - without routing requests through the analytics team.

-**📋 ACE Impact Certification**
-Pulls real public route speed and violation data to statistically certify the before/after impact of each ACE route - the analysis MTA currently writes by hand per press release, now automated.

 ## Built With

 Python · Streamlit · Plotly · Groq LLM · SciPy · Pandas · GitHub Actions